DhrishP/extensions/block-websites/README.md

 ## Usage

-### Setting a Redirect Site
+### Adding Redirect Sites
 1. Click the extension icon to open the popup
-2. In the "Redirect Site" section, enter a URL (e.g., `https://www.google.com`)
+2. In the "Redirect Sites" section, enter a URL (e.g., `https://www.google.com`)
-3. Click "Set" to save your redirect destination
+3. Click "Add" to add it to your redirect list
+4. You can add multiple redirect sites for variety

+### Managing Redirect Sites
+- **View**: All your redirect sites are displayed in a list
+- **Remove**: Click "Remove" next to any redirect site to delete it
+- **Minimum**: You must have at least one redirect site at all times
+- **Random Selection**: Each blocked site visit randomly chooses from your redirect list

 ### Adding Blocked Websites
 1. In the "Blocked Websites" section, enter a domain (e.g., `facebook.com`)
 2. Click "Add" to add it to your block list
-3. The site will now redirect to your chosen destination when accessed
+3. The site will now redirect to a random destination from your redirect list when accessed

 ### Removing Blocked Websites
 1. Find the website in your blocked list